carinafan/dacture-carina/README.md

 ## Regression

 Automatically detects the type of the user's target variable, and runs the appropriate regression (e.g., linear, logistic).
-Allows users to upload a file with new data to run predictions on once the model has been built.
+Allows users to input hypothetical values of the predictor values to predict a value for the target variable.